SugarcaneDefender/z-waif/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/IGMregWfhGI/0.jpg)](http://www.youtube.com/watch?v=IGMregWfhGI "Z-Waif Install")

+## Changelog

+v1.1

+- Visual System
+	- Toggleable as a module
+	- Able to take new images or upload them directly for the AI to see
+	- Runs using Ooba, like with the text
+		- Can set the port to the existing, default one, or load another instance to dual wield
+	- Option to see images before being sent
+		- Can retake them
+		- Use C/X on the keyboard to confirm
+	- Automatically shrinks images to a proper size
+- Fixed bits of the Minecraft module
+	- Configurable "MinecraftUsername" to set your AI's name (stops feedback loops)
+	- Configurable "MinecraftUsernameFollow" to set who your AI follows when doing "#follow"

+---.---.---.---

+V1.0

+- Initial public release of Z-Waif.
+Contains:
+	- WebUI
+	- RAG
+	- Discord
+	- Semi-Minecraft Functionality
+	- VTuber Emotes
+	- Hotkeys
+	- Various other initial release items

 ## Links
 Here is [some documentation](https://docs.google.com/document/d/1qzY09kcwfbZTaoJoQZDAWv282z88jeUCadivLnKDXCo/edit?usp=sharing) that you can look at.
 I am still in the process of making tutorials and documentation!